smart-data-models/dataModel.Environment/NoiseLevelObserved/README.md

 ## Description

-It represents an observation of those acoustic parameters that estimate noise pressure levels at a certain place and time.
+An observation of those acoustic parameters that estimate noise pressure levels at a certain place and time.
-This entity is primarily associated with the Smart City and environment vertical segments and related IoT applications.

 ### Specification

 Link to the [interactive specification](https://swagger.lab.fiware.org/?url=https://smart-data-models.github.io/dataModel.Environment/NoiseLevelObserved/swagger.yaml)